Chebyshev polynomials in the complex plane and on the real line: Chebyshev polynomials in the complex plane

-The first broadening of the concept of Chebyshev polynomials to the setting of the complex plane is due to Faber who is also responsible for their naming, see \cite{faber19}.
+The first broadening of the concept of Chebyshev polynomials to the setting of the complex plane is due to Faber in \cite{faber20}.
 This foundational work, published in 1919, predates the contributions of Bernstein and Achieser.
-We begin by exploring Faber's results and the subsequent developments by Widom, employing the framework of conformal mappings.
+We begin by exploring Faber's results and the subsequent developments by Suetin and Widom, employing the framework of conformal mappings.
 Later, we consider the applications of potential theory to this area, providing the general results established by Fekete and Szeg\H{o} among others.
 Familiarity with the material in \cite{ransford95} is assumed for references to potential theory.

-We mention that Faber's generalization of Chebyshev polynomials and their reciprocal counterparts \cite{christiansen-simon-zinchenko-V} are of interest within the study of convergence estimates for Krylov subspace methods which are used to analyze spectral properties of a matrix as well as solving linear systems, see e.g. \cite{beckermann-kuijlaars02,toh-trefethen98}.
+We mention that Faber's generalization of Chebyshev polynomials and their residual counterparts \cite{christiansen-simon-zinchenko-V} are of interest within the study of convergence estimates for Krylov subspace methods which are used to analyze spectral properties of a matrix as well as solving linear systems, see e.g. \cite{beckermann-kuijlaars02,toh-trefethen98}.